 In June and July of 2004, we issued a total of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 We have previously operated with little or no debt, and our previous payments of interest have not been material.
 The interest we will be required to pay on these debentures will reduce our net income each year until the debentures are no longer outstanding.
 The terms of the debentures also include provisions that could accelerate our obligation to repay all amounts outstanding under the debentures if certain events happen, such as our failure to pay interest in a timely manner, failure to pay principal upon redemption or repurchase, failure to deliver cash, shares of common stock, or other property upon conversion and other specified events of default.
 In addition, on June 15, 2011, June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, or following specified fundamental changes holders of debentures may require us to repurchase their debentures for cash.
 For example, holders of the debentures may convert them if our stock price exceeds \$50 per share for at least 20 out of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter.
-If any of these events were to happen, we do not presently have the financial resources to satisfy these obligations if they became due, and we would have to seek to refinance these obligations.
-The degree to which we are leveraged could adversely affect our ability to obtain further financing for working capital, acquisitions or other purposes and could make us more vulnerable to industry downturns and competitive pressures.
-The terms of any such refinancing could be significantly less favorable to us and could have a material adverse effect on our results of operations.
+On May 12, 2005, the last reported sale price of our common stock was greater than \$50.00 per share for the twentieth day in the thirty consecutive trading day period ending on the last day of our second fiscal quarter.
+Because of this occurrence, holders of the debentures may convert them during our third fiscal quarter ending September 2, 2005.
+On December 14, 2004, we irrevocably elected to settle with cash 100% of the principal amount of the debentures upon conversion thereof.
+If a significant number of holders seek to convert the debentures, we may not have the financial resources to satisfy these obligations.
+Accordingly, we would have to seek to refinance these obligations.
+The degree to which we are leveraged could adversely affect our ability to obtain further financing for working capital, acquisitions or other